koraykarakurt/FPGA-from-Zero-to-Hero/README.md

 # FPGA-from-Zero-to-Hero
-FPGA repo for FPGA from Zero to Hero - Live &amp; Free Courses (Turkish Version) test 2
+Repository for FPGA from Zero to Hero - Live and Free FPGA/SoC Lectures on YouTube